3 Mediation Analysis

 4.3 Acknowledgement

-The repository contains the lesson, lecture, and assignment material for the course, including the website source files and other associated course administration files.
+The repository contains the lesson, lecture, and assignment material for the workshop, including the website source files and other associated workshop administration files.
 You can always go to check the website to learn more about mediation.